• Home

 Lesson 10

 The Cold War is a battle of ideologies between two superpowers and the beginning of the long-peace.
 Why does decolonisation and independence movements result in new types of war?
+Did new international organisations (UN/EU) reduce the extent of war?

 Step 2 - Identifying the big points and organising the paragraphs